daeunki2/daeunki2/README.md

 - **[Pisine]** : the entrance exam for École 42.
 Through this, I have learned the basic syntax of the C programming language.
 - **[Libft]** : Make my own repositery by myself.
 Through this, I have learned the consept of linked list.
 - **[Printf]** : Implementing the printf function!
 Through this, I learned about the inner workings of printf and variable arguments.
+- **[Get Next Linr]** : Creating a function to extract "one line" from a given file descriptor!
+Through this, I studied static variables, memory management, and file descriptors.
+- **[Born2beroot]** : Installing a virtual machine!
+While setting up the virtual machine, I learned various concepts such as firewalls and operating systems.
+- **[Push_Swap]** : The first algorithm assignment!
+I studied various algorithms such as Quick Sort and Merge Sort, and ultimately sorted numbers using the optimized method.
+- **[So_Long]** : 2D game development assignment!
+I learned about validation, the DFS algorithm, and how to handle graphics.
+- **[Pipex]** : Implementing pipes in Linux!
+Through this, I learned about data communication using pipes and gained an understanding of processes.
+- **[Minishell]** : Is this... a mini...?
+By implementing a shell, I studied the Linux shell!
+I've become stronger.
+- **[Philoshopers]** : I gained a deep understanding of threads, multithreading, and mutexes!

 ## 🧑‍💻 Personal study subject
 - **[C]** :